Nurdur/hello-world/README.md

 # hello-world
 My First Repository

+Steps:
-Step 1.
-Learn the basics of how to navigate GitHub Step 2.
-Dust off my python
+1. Learn the basics of how to navigate GitHub
+2. Dust off my python
-Step 3.
-Find an interesting project.
+3. Find an interesting project.
-Step 4.
-Work on that project.
+4. Work on that project.